fedriani/sedcreator/docs/SedFluxer.rst

     >>> from sedcreator import SedFluxer
     >>> fluxer = SedFluxer(hdu)

-Once the SedFluxer is initialised, we can now measure fluxes performing aperture photometry by either using get_flux() for automatic unit transformation based on the header or get_raw_fux() to make own unit transformation.
+Once the SedFluxer is initialised, we can now measure fluxes performing aperture photometry by either using get_flux() for automatic unit transformation based on the header or get_raw_fux() to make our own unit transformation.
 These functions need central coordinates, which are astropy.SkyCoord type, the aperture radius, inner annulus radius, and outer annulus radius given in arcsec::

     >>> flux = fluxer.get_flux(central_coords,aper_rad,inner_annu,outer_annu)
     >>> #or
-    >>> flux = fluxer.get_flux(central_coords,aper_rad,inner_annu,outer_annu)
+    >>> flux = fluxer.get_raw_flux(central_coords,aper_rad,inner_annu,outer_annu)

-With this object flux, one can retrieve the values for the background subtracted flux and the total flux.
+With this flux object, one can retrieve the values for the background subtracted flux and the total flux.
 One can also print useful information from the header and parameters used and plot the image used together with the aperture and annulus defined::